Important Spices in Ghanaian Cooking

 Where can I buy these spices?

 In terms of where to get the spices, your best bet is at an African grocery store.
 West Africans are well-travelled and there are many stores in North America and Europe.
 If you live in a city or a major town, you will be able to find an African store just with a simple google search.
-Please do google “West African Store [insert city]” to see if one is available near you.
+Please google “West African Store [insert city]” to see if one is available near you.
 If you are in Canada, you can check out MyChopChop (click here) for an online option.
-You can also check out Zoe’s Ghana Kitchen (England) or Ekaterra Co (North America).
-Etsy is also a fantastic location to find West African ingredients.
+Etsy is also a fantastic location to find West African ingredients if you are in the US.
 Other places you can find these are Facebook marketplace and even Amazon, especially if you are in the US.
+There are individual links for vendors under each spice as some do not carry all the spices.

 HWEDIABA (CALABASH NUTMEG)